MashiroIsAsleep/BangumiUserCard/README.md

 # BangumiUserCard

-script that allows you to add a bangumi user card to your website's markdown
+Script that allows you to add a bangumi user card to your website's markdown.

+Displays basic information.
+Redirects to Bangumi user page on click.

 ## Sample usage